mnaamani/otr4-em/doc/API.md

 [lower-level API]
 * UserState()
 * ConnContext()
-* MessageAppOps()

 ## version()
-The version() function will return the version of the native libotr.so loaded by nodejs.
+The version() function will return the version of the libotr4.js loaded.

     var libotr_version = require("otr4-em").version();